Today’s Wonder of the Day was inspired by Isaiah. Isaiah Wonders, “How do you become a referee?” Thanks for WONDERing

 Most referees start small.
 Some volunteer to referee youth sporting events to get a taste of what it's like to be a referee.
 And don't worry if you've never played the sport.
 That experience might help, but it's not necessary.
 As long as you know the rules and can do the job, you can be a referee!

 The next step is usually to become a licensed referee.
 You'll likely have to take a class, pass a test, and pay a fee to get a license to referee in a particular sport.
 You may also have to buy special uniforms to wear during games.

 As you get experience as a referee, you often can take additional classes and pass more tests to obtain higher licenses and certifications.
-For example, you might move from youth league games to high school games, and eventually college games.
+For example, you might move from youth league games to high school or college games.